|Penalty for Late Return

 Landlords in Washington are not required to provide interest earned on security deposits, but the lease agreement can give tenants the right to earn interest on their deposits.

-How Do Landlords Give Notice / What Information Do They Have to Provide in Washington?
+How Do Landlords Give Notice in Washington?

 If deductions are made from the security deposit, a written notice must be sent by first-class mail or hand-delivered to the tenant’s last known address and must include the amount of the security deposit due, if any, to the tenant, plus a written list of deductions.